 Then it was straight on to the bunny hill where we practised how to turn.
 I pretty much had the whole slope to myself yet still managed to plough down a small child that was standing under a tree…it’s like my skis had a mind of their own!
 Thankfully he didn’t get hurt…and then continued to mock me for the rest of my lesson while he whizzed by asking if I wanted his help to go faster…

 Accident number 2 = I brought the bunny hill chair lift to a standstill after I managed to get my skis tangled up with my instructors!
-Thankfully those 2 situations were my only accidents!
+Those 2 situations were my only accidents!

 I found it ridiculously easy to turn left but struggled to turn right.
 I think part of my problem was that I was over thinking what I had to do too much… “right leg does this, left leg does that”…I just couldn’t seem to put the two techniques together.
 But after 30 minutes of practising, something seems to click (no, not my bones or joints…something in my head!) and things just started to come naturally and I’m not even sure exactly what I was doing…I JUST STOPPED THINKING ABOUT IT.
 My legs didn’t feel like they were splitting apart anymore and I started to get a little confidence in myself!